mewtwo50002/Basics-Library-for-c-/README.md

 Please make sure to include the necessary header files and functions in your project for it to work correctly.

 ---

-Feel free to customize this README to fit your specific project requirements, and make sure to provide information on how to integrate these utility functions into your code.